OAGi/Score/docs/user_guide/index.rst

 is, think of it as an association from the ACC to the BCCP (just like ASCC as an association from ACC to the ASCCP).
 Similar to the ASCC, BCC has DEN which is made up of the ACC’s Object Class Term and the BCCP DEN.
-For example, the “Order.
-Details” ACC has the property Identifier means that it uses the “Identifier.
-Identifier” BCCP.
-Consequently, DEN of the respective BCC is “Order.
+For example, the "Order.
+Details" ACC has the property Identifier means that it uses the "Identifier.
+Identifier" BCCP.
+Consequently, DEN of the respective BCC is "Order.
 Identifier.
-Identifier”.
+Identifier".

 Business Data Type (BDT)
 ~~~~~~~~~~~~~~~~~~~~~~~~